Khovanov homotopy type, periodic links and localizations: Equivariant flow categories

 The following result is a direct generalization of~\cite[Lemma 3.32]{LS_stable}. \begin{proposition} If $\cC$, $\cC'$ and $\cC''$ are as above, then there exist three equivariant maps, an inclusion $\iota\colon||\cC'||\to||\cC||$, a collapse $\kappa\colon||\cC||\to||\cC''||$ and the Puppe map $\rho\colon||\cC''||\to\Sigma||\cC'||$, that induce the following cohomology long exact sequence

 \end{proposition}

-Suppose $\cC$ is an equivariant cubical flow category, $\cC'$ is a downward closed subcategory and $\cC''$ is the complementary upward closed category, and let the maps $\iota,\kappa$ and $\rho$ be as in Proposition~\ref{prop:puppewpuppe}.
+Suppose $\cC$ is an equivariant cubical flow category, $\cC'$ is a downward closed subcategory, and $\cC''$ is the complementary upward closed category, and let the maps $\iota,\kappa$ and $\rho$ be as in Proposition~\ref{prop:puppewpuppe}.
 We ask under which conditions one of these maps is an equivariant homotopy equivalence.
 This holds under some extra assumptions that we spell in Lemma~\ref{lem:hardertocheck}.
-Although these assumptions are harder to verify, the methods developed in Subsection~\ref{sub:fixed} simplify the process. \begin{lemma} Let $\iota,\kappa$ and $\rho$ be as described in Proposition~\ref{prop:puppewpuppe}. \begin{itemize} \item[(a)] If for any subgroup $H\subset G$ the reduced homology $\wt{H}^*(||\cC''||^H)$ is trivial, then the map $\iota$ is an equivariant stable homotopy equivalence. \item[(b)] If for any subgroup $H\subset G$ the reduced homology $\wt{H}^*(||\cC'||^H)$ is trivial, then the map $\kappa$ is an equivariant stable homotopy equivalence. \item[(c)] If for any subgroup $H\subset G$ the reduced homology $\wt{H}^*(||\cC||^H)$ is trivial, then the map $\rho$ is an equivariant stable homotopy equivalence. \end{itemize} \end{lemma} \begin{proof} We prove only part (a), since the proofs for the other two statements are analogous.
+Although these assumptions are harder to verify, the methods developed in Subsection~\ref{sub:fixed} simplify the process. \begin{lemma} Let $\iota,\kappa$ and $\rho$ be as described in Proposition~\ref{prop:puppewpuppe}. \begin{itemize} \item[(a)] If for any subgroup $H\subset G$ the reduced homology $\wt{H}^*(||\cC''||^H)$ is trivial, then the map $\iota$ is an equivariant stable homotopy equivalence. \item[(b)] If for any subgroup $H\subset G$ the reduced homology $\wt{H}^*(||\cC'||^H)$ is trivial, then the map $\kappa$ is an equivariant stable homotopy equivalence. \item[(c)] If for any subgroup $H\subset G$ the reduced homology $\wt{H}^*(||\cC||^H)$ is trivial, then the map $\rho$ is an equivariant stable homotopy equivalence. \end{itemize} \end{lemma} \begin{proof} We prove only part (a) since the proofs for the other two statements are analogous.
 Our assumptions imply that for any $H \subset G$,

 is a stable homotopy equivalence.
-Since $||\cC'||$ and $||\cC||$ are equivariantly homotopy equivalent to $G$-CW-complexes, the equivariant version of the Whitehead Theorem (see e.g.\ \cite[Section VI.3]{May}) implies that $\iota$ is a stable equivariant homotopy equivalence. \end{proof}
+Since $||\cC'||$ and $||\cC||$ are equivariantly homotopy equivalent to $G$-CW-complexes by Proposition~\ref{prop:repG_to_unrep}, the equivariant version of the Whitehead Theorem (see e.g.\ \cite[Section VI.3]{May}) implies that $\iota$ is an equivariant stable homotopy equivalence. \end{proof}